juburr/corecci/README.md

   - **Blazing Fast Shallow Checkouts**
   Many organizations have enormous git respositories that have built up over the course of more than a decade, to include monorepos that host multiple services or applications.
 CircleCI's built-in `checkout` command for these repositories can often take a ridiculous amount of time.
 This orb provides a shallow checkout command to pull source code for the current head commit only, with a depth of 1.
 This allows for extremely fast checkouts when using massive repositories as compared to the built-in checkout command.
 For example, one of my repositories saw the duration of code checkouts fall **from ~20-35 seconds to ~2 seconds**.

+  - **Easy Submodule Checkouts**
+  The checkout command includes convenience parameters to checkout all submodules, as this is such a common use case.
+The submodules can also be checked out with a shallow option to improve checkout speeds.

 - **Persist to S3 command**
 After many years of working with CircleCI, I also observed that the `persist_to_workspace` command could also suck up tons of time, especially to tar and un-tar files.
 Many companies also persist certain release artifacts to an S3 storage for long-term storage.
 This orb therefore offers a `persist_to_s3` command as a convenience command.
 Development of this feature is still in progress.